The Pupil Premium is designed to ensure that funding to tackle disadvantage reaches the pupils who need it most.

 - Access to intensive ‘booster’ interventions provided by specialist external providers

 - Study skills programme to help develop metacognitive skills which includes Memory Techniques, Employability Skills, Critical Thinking, Stress Management, Exam Preparation, Effective Reading and Note-Taking Skills and Mindset and Motivation workshops

 - A single point of contact with our Pupil Premium Administrator

 - Access to a weekly homework club

-In addition, all students will have regular 1-1 meetings with a dedicated member of staff to ensure bespoke actions are put in place for their individual circumstances.
+In addition, all students will have 1-1 meetings with a dedicated member of staff (often the form tutor) to ensure bespoke actions are put in place for their individual circumstances.

 Like the Pupil Premium, the Armed Forces Service Premium is not distributed to each family but is a pooled resource to support school services including (but not limited to) the school counsellor and school welfare manager.